mibrs/GPC5L08/README.md

 3. Ableton's [Learning Synth](https://learningsynths.ableton.com/).
 The audio modules used on this website are also created with MAX.

 ## In More Detail
-An easy way to learn about sound synthesise is to follow the learning path on [Learning Synth](https://learningsynths.ableton.com/).
+An easy way to learn about sound synthesis is to follow the learning path on [Learning Synth](https://learningsynths.ableton.com/).

 ![The Home Page](221129_Learning_Synths.png)